TheophileMt92/theophile-mouton/work experience.md

 *2017-2019*

-- Assisted research projects with statistical modelling and GIS tasks (species distribution models, machine learning predictions, multivariate classification, two and three-way ordinations)
-- Led research on human disturbance impacts on freshwater biodiversity in Waikato Region Streams.
-- Conducted fieldwork in a remote New Caledonia atoll and in New Zealand streams.
+- Collaborated on research projects, providing assistance with statistical programming.
+- Processed and cleaned large databases to ensure data integrity and usability.
+- Created data visualizations to effectively communicate complex information.
+- Conducted multivariate statistical analyses to uncover patterns and insights
+- Utilized machine learning models for predictions and classification tasks
+- Led the development and writing of scientific manuscripts, contributing to peer-reviewed publications